AnGodel/TFM_Image_segmentation_ellipsometric_maps/Clustering with K-Means.md

    - ~~try segmentation by MeanShift~~ the result in the example looks awesome, but it can't be applied to our maps, since the imput image must be 8-bit 3 channel
    - apply canny (or other method) to detect edges in segmented image
    - ~~try also other example maps~~
-   - explore how to get the metrics for the different number of clusters in the K-Means algorithm
+   - ~~explore how to get the metrics for the different number of clusters in the K-Means algorithm~~ The yellowbrick library provides a nice and easy solution for implementing the elbow method.
+However, the results obtained should be taken with care.
+They are sometimes not reproducible, vary depending on the metics used (distortion or other) and the optimal k number found does not always match the optimal value of clusters found manually by try and error.
    - ~~implement function to do the clustering directyly in MyPacket~~